Antique glass of Czech origin, dating from the early 20th century

 Description

-Antique uranium glass with a faceted crystal of round shape, a goblet, with a polylobed base and original decoration featuring alternating transparent parts with yellow and light green sections.
-This is a historic Czech glassware from the early 20th century and is in good condition.
+Ancient uranium glass with a faceted crystal in a round shape, goblet, with a polylobed base and original decoration alternating transparent parts with yellow and light green sections.
+This is a historic Czech glass piece from the early 20th century, and it is in good condition.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
-An important style as well is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of buffets and broadly speaking, chest furniture.
-During this period, mythology and antiquity were also of interest, leading to supports and legs shaped like animals.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

 Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture inspired by Italian and French artisans.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details